mrgswift/oc-encryptenv/README.md

 ### Using the Encryption Flag

-Edit the environment variables file you are using and add the encryption flag defined in `config/encryptenv.php` as a prefix to each value you want to encrypt
+Edit the environment variables file and add the encryption flag defined in `config/encryptenv.php` as a prefix to each value you want to encrypt

 Example .env File with default Encrypt Flag !ENC: